DanielSmith/alap/docs/core-concepts/protocols.md

 type GenerateHandler = (segments: string[], config: AlapConfig) => Promise<AlapLink[]>;
 ```

-A generate handler receives the segments and the full config.
-It returns an array of links.
-The engine assigns temporary IDs, and the links become part of the result set — composable with tags, filters, and other protocols.
+`:web:` and `:atproto:` are generate protocols.
+They call external APIs, transform the results into AlapLink objects, and inject them into the result set.
+The engine pre-resolves all generate tokens *before* the parser runs — so the expression evaluates synchronously.

 A protocol declares which kind it is: